Monday through Thursday

 The implant head and the cup are both made of cobalt chrome.
 This metal on metal component decreases wear on the implanted joint and reduces particulate debris.

-Hip resurfacing is intended for young, active adults who are under 60 and have good bone density.
-Active adults over 60 may also be considered if their bones are sufficiently dense.
+Hip resurfacing is intended for young, active adults who are 55 or younger and have good bone density.
+Active adults 55 and younger may also be considered if their bones are sufficiently dense.
 Not everyone is a good candidate for hip resurfacing.
 In some people, hip arthritis results in deformity of the hip socket or the head of the femur.
 Hip resurfacing is not advised in these cases.

 The Palo Alto Medical Foundation offers a complete Hip Resurfacing Program, led by skilled surgeons who have extensive experience in this alternative to hip replacements.
 They are happy to consult with you if you’d like to explore this option.